CoataocCreate/ASIX/README.md

 type : <Asix.Core>
 version : 7.1
 ```
-! important to note optimize may not work on all devices and cause proformance issue and only works on (WINDOWS OS)
+! important to note `optimize` flag may not work on all devices and cause proformance issue and only works on (WINDOWS OS)

 ---